JustalK/LABORATORY-REACT-REDUX/README.md

 - **store5**: Creating a selector using reselect for memoizing state
 - **store6**: Memoizing dispatch function
 - **store7**: Make use of UseStore for replacing the reducers
+- **store8**: Checking how the children affect the re-rendering of the parent

 ## Documentation
 #### Code documentation